tale-toul/OCP4baremetalIPI/Ansible/README.md

 * **dns_zone**.- DNS base zone for the Openshift cluster

 The playbook creates two self signed x509 certificates, one for the API endpoint and one for the default ingress controller.
 Both are valid for the external DNS domain.

+This playbook does not set up any DNS resolution to access the API and APPS endpoints.
+A public DNS resolver, a [local DNS server based on dnsmasq](#configuring-dns-resolution-with-dnsmasq) or adding the entries to the locahost file could be used to resolve the console and oauth internal DNS names.

 Run the playbook with a command like:
 ```